PrefectHQ/prefect/docs/guide/tutorials/task-guide.md

 with Flow("print-example") as flow:
     result = print_hello.map(upstream_tasks=[return_list])
 ```
 When this flow runs, we will see _four_ print statements, one corresponding to each value of the `return_list` output.
 This pattern (combined with the `unmapped` container) is sometimes useful when you have multiple mapping layers and complicated dependency structures.
+Additionally, it is worth noting that if `return_list` returned an empty list, no child tasks would be created and the `print_hello` task would succeed gracefully.

 ::: warning Order Matters
 Note that order matters in Prefect mapping.
 Internally, Prefect tracks your mapped child tasks via a "map index" which describes its position in the mapping.
 For this reason we don't recommend mapping over dictionaries, sets, or anything else without a natural of ordering.